Transferring course or institution

 Transferring between courses can be a major change to both your life and your course, especially if you are moving to a different University in a different town.
 We therefore advise: be sure that a transfer is the right solution for you!
 If you are unhappy with your course, do talk to your course tutor; if you are unhappy with where you are, the Student Support counselling service may be able to help; if you are thinking of transferring due to financial difficulties, the Student Advice Centre can advise you on whether there are other options.

 It is important to find the right course to move onto.
 If you are transferring to a different institution, check their prospectus and talk to the person who would be your new course tutor to make sure their course is right for you.You will probably have to apply for the new course via UCAS.
-If you are transferring within Staffordshire University, ask to speak to someone about course information via the University Information Points.
+If you are transferring within Staffordshire University, ask to speak to someone about course information via the University Student Hub (Stoke) or Information Points (Stafford or Shrewsbury).

 If you are looking elsewhere